lk-geimfari/mimesis/docs/providers.rst

 If you only require generating data for a specific locale, you may opt to use the :class:`~mimesis.Generic()` provider.
-It provides access to all the other Mimesis providers through a single object, allowing you to generate a wide range of data types using for the same locale.
+It provides access to all the other Mimesis providers through a single object, allowing you to generate a wide range of data types for the same locale.

 Let's take a look at an example: